 How we deal with your homeowners or condominium association in Northern Virginia

-We require that the renter abide by all community and association rules.
-To help us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference